jmrphy/jmrphy.github.io/source/_posts/2015-11-03-anti-disciplinary.markdown

 - institutions
 - theory
 - social science
-description: "This project is not what is called critical or inter-disciplinary social science; strictly speaking, it should be useless for the contemporary institutions of social science."
+description: "This is not what they call critical or inter-disciplinary social science; strictly speaking, it should be useless for the contemporary institutions of social science."
 keywords:
 - interdisciplinarity
 - discipline